 Using the QuickTags feature, certain types of tag can be created without first having to select features.
 For example, you can quickly tag all features with a p-value of less than 0.05.

 To use QuickTags, right-click anywhere in the list of features.
 In the tag menu, open the Quick Tags sub-menu and select one of the options in it.
-The New Quick Tag window will appear.
+As before, the Create New Tag window will appear.
 Enter a name for the new tag and, optionally, choose a colour, then click OK.
 This time, the new tag will be applied to all features that meet the criterion selected in the Quick Tags menu.

 Note: if your feature measurements change, this tag will not be recalculated.
 That is, all features that were assigned the tag when it was first created will continue to have that tag, regardless of their new measurements.